The Rescue of the Radio Glen

 rather worried.
 It seemed unlikely that the transmitter

-equipment had been removed, and it would be a shame if it was lost
+equipment had been removed, and it would be a shame if it was

-Student Broadcast Network SBN around 1999/2000, and involved much
+with the Student Broadcast Network SBN around 1999/2000, and

-members of the SURGE committee by email to inform them that the
+contacted various members of the SURGE committee by email to

-transmitter equipment was still there and that it should not be
+inform them that the transmitter equipment was still there and

-lost.
-On these occasions I also generally reminded them that
+that it should not be lost.
+On these occasions I also

-there was a rather interesting old studio-quality tape recording
+generally reminded them that there was a rather interesting old

-machine there, that being the BTR/3.
-The answer in general
+studio-quality tape recording machine there, that being the

-was apathy, along with some line similar to, "As far as I
+line similar to, "As far as I know, there is no equipment

-know, there is no equipment left in the old studio in Glen Eyre,
+left in the old studio in Glen Eyre, at least that what I have

-at least that what I have been told by the University Residences
+been told by the University Residences team, and talking to

-team, and talking to long serving staff members of the Union,
+long serving staff members of the Union, they would have been

-they would have been surprised had equipment been left there
+surprised had equipment been left there when the move was made

-when the move was made into the current studio."
-(Toby
+into the current studio."
+(Toby Leveson, 15th January

 Well, If you believe what hall management and long standing